22388o/zeus-docs/docs/Contribute/README.md

 # How to contribute Zeus?

-Zeus Server is built and maintained entirely by volunteer contributors around the internet.
+Zeus is built and maintained entirely by volunteer contributors around the internet.

 We welcome, appreciate and encourage new contributions.